 Frozen varieties of these vegetables would also work well!

 And if you’re not digging the tomato base, just omit the crushed tomatoes and use extra broth.
-Alternatively, diced tomatoes could be used.
+You can also use diced tomatoes if preferred.

 HOW TO MAKE ONE POT MUNG BEAN SOUP